hounsell/DecryptESD/README.md

 * oh, and error handling is probably pretty important too.

 ## Changelog
+* v0.3.1
+  * Test all keys, not just "best" key - but favour the closest key in build number
+  * Add 14342 multi ESD key
+  * Reduce requirement to .NET Framework 4.5 (down from 4.5.2)

 * v0.3
   * Add basic command line switches